arialdomartini/arialdomartini.github.io/_posts/2022-11-28-no-reason-to-squash.md

 <hr/>

-# • At least squash after the PR merge!
+# • At least wquash after the PR merge!
 Nobody will need the single commits after
 Ditto.
 Who cares?

 ## ‣ Except: good luck using git bisect